Choosing Japan: The Benefits for Foreign Software Engineers

 Is Japan a country I should move to as an Information Technology professional?
 Is it a good destination for software developers?

-If you had asked these questions 20 years back, the answer was a simple “No.” In those days and earlier, Japan’s reputation was only in manufacturing and hardware domains.
+If you had asked these questions 20 years ago, the answer would have been a simple “No.” In those days and earlier, Japan’s reputation was only in the manufacturing and hardware domains.
 Therefore, it was natural that people working in those areas were respected.
 IT jobs in Japan were supporting jobs without much respect.

-Moreover, foreign IT professionals ask these questions because, on the one hand, Japan has an aura of being an alluring place, but on the other hand, people get worried reading and hearing about the Japanese working culture, overtime working, and all.
+Moreover, foreign IT professionals ask these questions because, on the one hand, Japan seems like an alluring place.
+Still, on the other hand, people get worried reading and hearing about the Japanese working culture, overtime working, and all.

-This article is to throw a realistic light on working in Japan as a software developer or other IT professional as a foreigner.
+This article aims to shed a realistic light on working in Japan as a software developer or other IT professional as a foreigner.
 This realistic picture is crucial because the negativity we find in the media is often exaggerated.

 Who Am I?

-If I write something so detailed, I must introduce myself so that readers can analyze if I am the right person to talk about information technology and Japan.
+If I write something so detailed, I must introduce myself so that readers can determine whether I am the right person to discuss information technology and Japan.

-Well, I am an ex-pat who came to Japan long ago for a 2-month IT project.
+Well, I am an ex-pat who came to Japan long ago for a two-month IT project.
 Somehow, those two months extended to almost two decades.
-Since coming to Japan and ultimately settling here for good, I moved out of Japan a couple of times.
-Once to Germany & Switzerland and once to India – but somehow, Japan kept pulling me like a magnet.
+Since coming to Japan and ultimately settling here for good, I moved out of Japan a couple of times—once to Germany and Switzerland and once to India—but somehow, Japan kept pulling me like a magnet.

-Starting in Japan as an IT consultant, I moved to business development in the information technology space and then headed Japan operations for a multinational IT company before moving out to start my own business in Japan.
+Starting in Japan as an IT consultant, I moved to business development in the information technology space.
+Then, I headed Japan operations for a multinational IT company before starting my own business in Japan.

-I have loved every moment in Japan, and the 360-degree experience in the software industry of Japan has given me a good insight into Japan and its IT industry.
+I have loved every moment in Japan, and the 360-degree experience in the software industry has given me a good insight into Japan and its IT industry.

 Job Vs. Career: Japan for a Software Engineer

 A job fills our survival needs, but a career is for life.
-A job is only a step to building a career; hence, the criteria to go for a job are not good for planning for the career.
+A job is only a step to building a career; hence, the criteria for choosing a job are not good for planning a career.

 The above differentiation is very important before we decide to take up a job in Japan.